Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtonetcode.md

 :::note
-In Netcode RPC function names must end with a `ClientRpc/ServerRpc` suffix.
+In Netcode, RPC function names must end with a `ClientRpc/ServerRpc` suffix.
 :::

 See [Messaging System](../advanced-topics/messaging-system.md) for more information.